papercutter0324/AngryBirdsTrivia-AdditionalFiles/README.md

 mv ~/Downloads/AngryBirds.scpt ~/Library/Application\ Scripts/com.microsoft.Powerpoint

-Errors:
+ERRORS:

 In some rare situations, you might receive an error saying ~/Library/Application Scipts/com.microsoft.Powerpoint or /Users/yourUserName/Library/Application Scripts/com.microsoft.Powerpoint doesn't exist, and you will need to create the directory.
 To do so, run the following command.
+Afterward, following the installation step again.
+(You might need to redownload the file.)

 Command: (You can simple copy and paste the command into the Terminal.)